-CAA protests: Advocate Indira Jaising denies receiving money from Popular Front of India
+Advocates Kapil Sibal, Indira Jaising, Dushyant Dave deny receiving money from PFI for CAA protests

-The ED had written to the Union Home Ministry alleging that Congress leader Kapil Sibal and lawyers Jaising and Dushyant Dave received payments.
+They alleged that attempts were being made to tarnish their image, and threatened to take legal action.

-Senior advocate Indira Jaising on Monday issued a statement refuting claims that she had received money from the Popular Front of India in connection with the protests against the Citizenship Amendment Act.
-“I completely and vehemently deny having received any money from PFI at any point of time, or receiving any money from any person or organization in relation to anti-CAA protests,” she said.
+Senior advocates Senior lawyers Kapil Sibal, Indira Jaisingh and Dushyant Dave have refuted claims that they had received money from the Popular Front of India in connection with the protests against the Citizenship Amendment Act, The Times of India reported on Tuesday.
+They threatened to take legal action for unsubstantiated allegations, and against any person/media organisation who tried to tarnish their reputation.

-The Enforcement Directorate had written a letter to the Union Ministry of Home Affairs alleging that Congress leader Kapil Sibal, and lawyers Jaising and Dushyant Dave received payments from the Popular Front of India, The Indian Express reported.
+The Enforcement Directorate had written a letter to the Union Ministry of Home Affairs alleging that Congress leader Sibal, and lawyers Jaising and Dave received payments from the Popular Front of India, The Indian Express reported on Monday.
 However, the letter did not mention that these funds were received for supporting protests against the Citizenship Amendment Act.

-Sibal did not deny receiving funds from the organisation but said it was for professional purposes.
-Dave did not respond to attempts to contact him by The Indian Express.
+“I completely and vehemently deny having received any money from PFI at any point of time, or receiving any money from any person or organisation in relation to anti-CAA protests,” Jaisingh said in a statement.

 The Enforcement Directorate had claimed that at least Rs 120 crore was deposited in the accounts of the Popular Front of India in Western Uttar Pradesh after the Citizenship Amendment Act was passed by Parliament on December 11 last year, PTI reported.